I am a voluntaryist.

-The opposite of voluntaryism is authoritarianism (involuntaryism).
-Authoritarians promote violence and control of peaceful people by those who claim authority.
+The opposite of voluntaryism is statism (involuntaryism).
+Statists promote violence and control of peaceful people by those who claim state authority.

 None of this means that I don’t support and advocate for people voluntarily organizing and cooperating to accomplish things.
 In fact, I’m all for it.